sihoonchoi/GALJ-MOF/README.md

 2. Paramaters of 8 Gaussians for each element will be saved in the **gaussian_params** directory.

-3. To generate GI descriptors, run `python get_gi.py`.
-You can the following arguments.
+3. To generate GI descriptors, execute the command `python get_gi.py`.
+Include the following arguments for customization:

-- `--mof-dir`: path to a directory in which CIF files are located
+- `--mof-dir`: path to the directory containing CIF files
-- `--sigma`: list of `sigma` parameters to generate GI descriptors
+- `--sigma`: a list of `sigma` parameters to generate GI descriptors
-- `--grid-spacing`: grid spacing of GI grids (default: 0.2) The resulting GI descriptors will be saved in the **descriptors** directory as `mofname.npy`.
-An example command to run `get_gi.py` is
+- `--grid-spacing`: grid spacing of GI grids (default: 0.2)

+The generated GI descriptors will be stored in the **descriptors** directory under the filename `mofname.npy`.
+To execute the `get_gi.py` script, use the command like:

 `python get_gi.py --mof-dir MOFs --sigma 0.1 0.2 0.3 --grid_spacing 0.5`

-4. The first 3 columns in `mofname.npy` are the x, y, and z coordinates of grid points.
-The following columns are GI descriptors with the corresponding `--sigma`.
+4. The first 3 columns in `mofname.npy` represent the x, y, and z coordinates of grid points.
+Subsequent columns contain GI descriptors with their corresponding `--sigma` values.

 ---